karlatolentino/karlatolentino/README.md

 🌱 I have a very curious mind and am always willing to learn and try new things!
 My favourite thing to do in my spare time is box 🥊 or learn new ways to keep my plant babies alive 🌿

 💌 Please don't hesitate to reach out and connect with me through my socials.
+Let's geek out together!

 <!--